naddison36/sol2uml/examples/storage/README.md

 ![MultiFixedArrayStorageData](./MultiFixedArrayStorageData.svg)

-The first storage variable `twoByThreeNumbers` is a two by three, fixed size, multidimensional array.
+The first storage variable `twoByThreeNumbers` is a two-by-three, fixed-size, multidimensional array.
 Note the order of the dimensions goes from right to left when being declared.

 Even though the `threeByTwoBool` and `twoByThreeBool` variables only store six boolean values, they use three and two storage slots respectively.

 ## Dynamic Sized Arrays

-Below is an example of dynamic array storage using the [/src/contracts/DynamicArrayStorage.sol](../../src/contracts/DynamicArrayStorage.sol) contract that does not fetch the slot values.
+Below is an example of dynamic array storage using the [DynamicArrayStorage.sol](../../src/contracts/storage/DynamicArrayStorage.sol) contract that does not fetch the slot values.

 ```
 sol2uml storage ./src/contracts -c DynamicArrayStorage -o examples/storage